Teeth Grinding (Bruxism)

 • Sleep disruption, for you or a partner

-• Headaches and earache-related pain
+• Headaches & earache-related pain

-If you notice any signs or symptoms of teeth grinding in yourself or your children, be sure to mention it; your dentist can readily diagnose teeth grinding and work with you to solve the problem.
+If you notice any signs or symptoms of teeth grinding in yourself or your children, be sure to mention it; your dentist can readily diagnose teeth grinding & work with you to solve the problem.

 Consequences of Teeth Grinding